Saquibirtiza/ClusterFed/readme.md

 ## 🚀 Getting Started
 ### Step 1: Partition the Dataset for Each Client
 To prepare the dataset for federated learning, you need to partition it among clients.
+The instructions to recreate the results for the UNSW dataset are given below.
+A separate script is also available for ACI_IoT dataset.
+We have included the csv files for the UNSW dataset in the `02_Data` folder.
+The [ACI_IoT](https://www.kaggle.com/datasets/emilynack/aci-iot-network-traffic-dataset-2023) dataset can be downloaded and added in the `02_Data` folder to recreate the results.

+To prepare the dataset for federated learning, it must be partitioned across multiple clients.
+Instructions for partitioning the data using the UNSW dataset are provided below.
+A separate script is available for the ACI\_IoT dataset.
+The CSV files for the UNSW dataset are located in the `02_Data` folder.
+You can download the [ACI\_IoT dataset](https://www.kaggle.com/datasets/emilynack/aci-iot-network-traffic-dataset-2023) and place it in the same `02_Data` folder to reproduce the corresponding results.

 #### Instructions:
+1. Navigate to `03_Scripts` folder.

-1. Set the input_dir variable in `sampler_UNSW.py` to the path containing your .csv dataset.
+2. Set the input_dir variable in `sampler_UNSW.py` to the path containing your .csv dataset.

-2. Choose the distribution strategy:
+3. Choose the distribution strategy:

     - IID / non-IID: Controlled using the `alpha` parameter.